AlexRFarnes/expense-tracker/README.md

 # Spendex App (Capstone Project)

-> Spendex App is an app for keeping tracks of all your expenses built for the Decisiv Inc & LaserAnts Ruby on Rails/React Bootcamp.
+> Spendex App is a Full-Stack app for keeping tracks of all your expenses built for the Decisiv Inc & LaserAnts Ruby on Rails/React Bootcamp.
+It uses Ruby on Rails for the backend and React for the frontend.

 ## Table of contents
 - [Spendex App (Capstone Project)](#spendex-app-capstone-project)